damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

 on a production cluster.

 This is the reason we had to alter the NFS settings, since GitLab's docker image requires root privileges to run.
+The same thing happens with the Redis version we use, but that's not the case with PostgreSQL.
+That's why in the [Edit the NFS exports file](#edit-the-nfs-exports-file) section you were asked to note down all volumes except for PostgreSQL's.

 This is a known issue to both parties and is [being worked on][1251].
 This is the same case for the Redis image, that's why we need to also alter its NFS